 You may be tempted to write code such as the following:

 if len(fruits) == 0: print('There are no fruits')

 Checking if the length of a list is zero is no longer preferred.
-It works but not preferred.
+It works but is not preferred.
 Many programmers have even called it unpythonic.

 How about checking the list itself?

 if fruits = : print('There are no fruits')

 It works, but this is also not preferred.

 if not fruits: print('There are no fruits')

 This is the pythonic way from the PEP 8 Style Guide.

 There is a reason the preferred method is preferred.
 To check the performance, you can time how long each operation takes.